Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/YouSim; Explore The Multiverse of Identity.md

 YouSim is a fun, open-ended demo that illustrates the enormous reservoir of possible identities there are to simulate within a language model.

 ![[yousim_identiplex.png]]

-## YouSim
+# YouSim
 ^e06c11
 Recently we've seen a revival of interest *[[On intellectual respect|LLMs themselves]]*--their minds, behaviors, identity, and potential as simulators.
-This is due in no small part to the latest Anthropic models being reliably steerable beyond typical reenforced behavior.
+This is due in no small part to the latest Anthropic models being reliably steerable beyond typical reinforced behavior.

 [Infinite Backrooms](https://dreams-of-an-electric-mind.webflow.io/) lets Claude interrogate itself endlessly, [WorldSim](https://worldsim.nousresearch.com/) lets users simulate infinite universes, [WebSim](https://websim.ai/) is a portal to all possible webpages.